anjanayraina/Code4rena/Audits/Dopex/GasOptimizations.md

 https://github.com/code-423n4/2023-08-dopex/blob/main/contracts/perp-vault/PerpetualAtlanticVault.sol#L384+

 Mitigation
 Instead of using address(this), it is more gas-efficient to pre-calculate and use the hardcoded address.
-Foundry’s script.sol and solmate’s LibRlp.sol contracts can help achieve this.